- Accessing the Exploration Canvas

 Accessing the Exploration Canvas

 Not all assets are eligible for use in the Exploration Canvas yet.
-The banner will only appear when an asset is compatible with this new surface.
+Please see the list of asset types that would not be compatible:

 Overview of the Exploration Canvas

 The Exploration Canvas houses the tools users need to explore data, shape it, and create derived views.

 The primary components of the Exploration Canvas are the data table and the Visual Query Editor.
 Here’s a base dataset loaded in the Exploration Canvas:

 The rows and columns of data shown on the top portion of the page make up the data table.
 This data table can be scrolled (up and down, left and right), or paginated through, depending on the size of the dataset.

 The search bar located above the data table can be used to quickly analyze data within a dataset or derived view.
 By typing a word or phrase into the search bar, the data table will search all cells within that asset and display only rows that contain the search term.